Ford Focus Active Review 2025: Price, specs & boot space

 "If you think the Ford Focus Active looks nearly identical to a normal Focus on the outside then you’ll not be surprised to learn that it’s pretty blooming similar on the inside, too. "

 Things get off to a solid start with the Active’s excellent driving position.
-There’s a wide range of adjustment for the steering wheel and driver’s seat so almost anyone can get comfortable and with the supportive driver’s seat cranked up to its highest setting, the Active’s raised suspension means you get a slightly better view of the road than in the standard car.
+There’s a wide range of adjustments for the steering wheel and driver’s seat so almost anyone can get comfortable and with the supportive driver’s seat cranked up to its highest setting, the Active’s raised suspension means you get a slightly better view of the road than in the standard car.

-Like in the regular model, you can also lower your chair into the floor for a sporty feel which suits the way the Focus (even this Active model) sticks to corners.
+Like in the regular model, you can also lower your chair into the floor for a sporty feel which suits the way the Focus (even this Active X model) sticks to corners.

 It’s not perfect, though.
 The centre console between the front seats is still made from hard and scratchy materials and you also sense Ford couldn’t decide which texture of plastics to go for, instead using a little bit of everything.
-If we’re being uber harsh, it does look a bit messy.

 That’s particularly true when you compare it to the new Volkswagen Golf’s cabin design which, in comparison, looks and feels like a case study on how to make a cabin classy.